 To spur economic growth, the government of Sierra Leone has been aggressively courting large-scale agriculture and mining investments.
 These have often led to the exploitation of communities and environmental devastation.

-Namati supports communities to protect customary land rights, challenge land grabs, remedy environmental harm, and, if they wish, negotiate fair deals with investors.
+Namati supports communities to protect customary land rights, remedy environmental harm, and, if they wish, negotiate fair deals with investors.

 Communities need land rights to gain from investments

 In this article, Siri Lijfering speaks to Namati’s Daniel Sesay and Silas Siakor of Sustainable Development Institute, on how securing land rights can pave the way for responsible investments.

 Costly justice: Why communities in Sierra Leone turn to paralegals instead of Local Courts to resolve their justice problems

 Why are people in Sierra Leone opting to work with paralegal organizations instead of state-backed courts?
 This blog offers insights into the choices people make in their access to justice journeys.

 Using legal empowerment to fight exploitative land investors in Sierra Leone

 Legal empowerment helps locals to understand and claim their rights, resulting in a legal victory for communities in Sierra Leone against exploitative corporations.

 From a Land Grab to a Fair Deal – A Story from Masimra Town

 "“We were tricked into signing off our land to a foreign investor by some corrupt and self-centered politicians for empty promises that were never fulfilled.”